 They will have to be sure that yours is a sound organisation with a good structure and a real understanding of what it is doing.
-You should have an established committee and a bank account before applying for grants.
+You should have an established board or a committee with a legal constitution and a bank account before applying for grants.
 It is useful to have a 'business plan' that gives the information grant awarding bodies need in a professional format, though most bodies will still ask you to fill in one of their own forms.
-You can also contact the Business Support Service of your Local Authority for further support & advice
+You can also contact the Business Support Service or the Community Service for further support & advice